AriaSalvatrice/AriaModules/README.md

 The code and graphics Aria Salvatrice VCV Rack modules are distributed under the Do What The Fuck You Want To Public License version 2.
 They come without any warranty and might recklessly endanger life and limb, the usual.

-Reegarding my signature/logo, there is no legal requirement, but a simple matter of courtesy: if you edit my code to use my modules as a base for your own altered modules, remove my signature from the faceplates, even if you think your changes are trivial: I don't want to take credit for something I didn't get a chance to vet.
+Regarding my signature/logo, there is no legal requirement, but a simple matter of courtesy: if you edit my code to use my modules as a base for your own altered modules, remove my signature from the faceplates, even if you think your changes are trivial, I don't want to take credit for something I didn't get a chance to vet.
 The easiest way to remove my signature is by blanking or replacing the graphic in the `res/components/signature.svg` file.